Code-Institute-Submissions/jmarcosdias-tasty_JuneResub/README.md

        ```

-6. If you need to use in your local deploy, the heroku databases that are currently used by the live site (https://whats--for--dinner.herokuapp.com/), add the following 2 lines to the env.py file
+6. If you need to use in your local deploy the heroku databases that are currently used by the live site (https://whats--for--dinner.herokuapp.com/), add the following 2 lines to the env.py file

     ```
     os.environ["DATABASE_URL"] = "URL of the main postgres database."